-Testimonials are, as we’ve recently discussed, an awesome way to boost your reputation, so I recommend getting a few up on your website as soon as possible.
+Testimonials are an awesome way to boost your reputation, so I recommend getting a few up on your website as soon as possible.
 Don’t hang around umming and ahhing about whether the time is right.
 Just do it.
-It’s unlikely your client will say no if you follow the guidelines above, and — bonus points — having someone tell you nice things about you makes you feel good.
-And we like to feel good.
+It’s unlikely your client will say no if you follow the guidelines above, and – bonus points – having someone tell you nice things about you makes you feel good.

 Want more guidance on making this work?
 Check out my course about how to become a successful freelance copywriter.